Using AWS Systems Manager Parameter Store to Secure String Parameters

 • Secure String

-Let’s focus on Secure String in this blog as this is stored as encrypted values with the help of KMS and see how we can store and retrieve the keys.
+Let’s focus on Secure String in this blog, as this is stored as encrypted values with the help of KMS, and see how we can store and retrieve the keys.
 Parameter Store supports hierarchies.
 What it means is that the keys are stored in a more structured way.
 Let’s understand it with the help of an example:

-Suppose you want to store the key named ‘abc’ for the application named ‘TestApp’ and Production environment.
+Suppose you want to store the key named ‘abc’ for the application named ‘TestApp’ and the Production environment.

 We will be storing it as: /Prod/TestApp/abc